ix-ax/AXOpen/src/core/ctrl/README.md

   classDiagram
     class Context{
         #Main()*
-        +Execute()
+        +Run()
     }
 ```

 In its basic implementation IxContext has relatively simple interface.
 The main method is the method where we place all calls of our sub-routines. **In other words the `Main` is the root of the call tree of our program.**

-`Execute` method runs the IxContext.
+`Run` method runs the IxContext.
 It must be called cyclically within a program unit that is attached to a cyclic `task`.

 ### Why do we need IxContext